equinor/res2df/_sources/usage/nnc.rst.txt

 nnc will extract Non-Neighbour-Connections from your Eclipse grid as pairs of *ijk* indices together with their associated transmissibilities.

-See also the :doc:`usage/trans` module, which can extract all transmissibilities, not only non-neigbour connections.
+See also the :doc:`trans` module, which can extract all transmissibilities, not only non-neigbour connections.

 ..